discourse/discourse/docs/INSTALL-cloud.md

 Register a new admin account using one of the email addresses you entered before bootstrapping.

-(If you *don't* get any email from your install, and are unable to register your admin account, check the logs at `/var/discourse/shared/standalone/log/rails/production.log` and see our [Email Troubleshooting checklist](https://meta.discourse.org/t/troubleshooting-email-on-a-new-discourse-install/16326).)
+(If you are unable to register your admin account, check the logs at `/var/discourse/shared/standalone/log/rails/production.log` and see our [Email Troubleshooting checklist](https://meta.discourse.org/t/troubleshooting-email-on-a-new-discourse-install/16326).)

 <img src="https://www.discourse.org/images/install/14/browser-logged-in-first-admin.png?v=1">